section-engineering-education/engineering-education/content/articles/build-react-calendar-library/index.md

 In the code above, we used `useState` to store the initial value of `showTime` as false.

-`Calendar` component have a default `onClickDay` prop, this listen to user click event.
-We passed in `setShowTime` into `onClickDay` prop, this sets `showTime` new value to true when any day in the calendar is clicked.
+`Calendar` component has a default `onClickDay` prop.
+This listens to user click event.
+We passed in `setShowTime` into `onClickDay` prop.
+This sets `showTime` new value to true when any day in the calendar is clicked.

 The `Time` component displays the time slot when the value of `showTime` changes to true.
 We passed `showTime` and `date` as props in `Time` component.